smithlabcode/dnmtools/README.md

 build the code this way, you should know what you are doing any be able to make it work yourself.

+## Usage

+Read the [documentation](https://dnmtools.readthedocs.io) for usage of individual tools within DNMTools.

 ## Installing and running `dnmtools` docker images

 The docker images of `dnmtools` are accessible through GitHub Container